jaejun-yoo/precision_recall/README.md

 ## Conclusion

 There is no one exclusive way to measure the performances of a Generative Adversarial Network that has been defined yet.
 However, the precision and recall calculation method provided within this [paper](https://arxiv.org/pdf/1904.06991.pdf) shows strong promise of further developments in assessing generative models.
-This project tries to replicate what the improved precision and recall metric provided within the paper, and calculates the values of precision and recall using the celebA dataset.
+This project tries to replicate the improved precision and recall metric provided within the paper, and calculates the values of precision and recall using the celebA dataset.

 ## References